During a nice early-spring day, I grabbed my camera and took a walk through Prague. Here's what I saw.

 While this isn't as tall as the Zizkov tower, since it sits on a hill and is just across the castle, the views are awesome.

-Also, a side note: all I spent on the tickets for both towers were less than half of what one adult entry to the Empire State Building observation deck costs.
+Also, a side note: the tickets for both of the towers I visited today cost less than a half of one adult entry to the Empire State Building's viewing platform.

-Besides the tower, there's also an observatory at the summit..
+Besides the tower, Petrin also has an observatory..

 ..where I met with a friend who happens to work there.
 After a tour of some cool telescopes and stuff, I went back towards the river again.
 The light was beautiful.